katgit/BU-tiCrypt/FAQ-internal.md

 **Q: I added a user to the VM, or I changed their permissions, but when the user connects to the VM the change is not reflected.
 What do I do?**

 - The changes made via the tiCrypt Connect interface may not propagate immediately to the VM.
 To expedite the process, sync the user permission with the vm following the instructions [here](https://www.ticrypt.com/docs/user-guide/virtual-machines/vm-advanced#sync-users-permissions-in-a-virtual-machine)
+- The user may also need to open a fresh terminal to have the changes take affect.

 ## Creating Drives

+---

+**Q: How do I find a mounted drive on the VM?
+What are the mounted file paths?

+To Be Answered

+---

 **Q: Is there a limit on how many drives I can create?**